rafalslaby/2048-NN/README.md

 Each agent is evaluated by playing 25000 steps of the game

-Best agent goes up to 1800 sum of tiles and max 1024 tile with average sum on board ~800
+Best agent goes up to 2804 sum of tiles and max 2048 tile with average sum on board ~1100

 Max tile of random agent is 256 with average sum on board equal 250

-## Limitations

-Many agents very quickly learn that it's best to assign general priority to each move sometimes irrespective to the board state.

 ## Directory names meaning